lehtipalo/spotfire-timeline-mod/README.md

 -   Time = Date: Year.Month.Day
 -   Event = Event

-Optionally you could also color the cards by another color, E.g.
+Optionally you could also color the cards by another column, E.g.

 -   Color By = Sentiment